 The Champion Tree Program was created by the American Forests organization in 1940, to recognize the largest known tree of each species in the United States.
 American Forests publishes their National Register of Big Trees every two years.
 The 2012 edition of the Register includes 111 Florida species, many of which are only found in the tropical region of the state.
 Florida now has the most national champions of any state.
-The largest National Champion tree in Florida is a native Bald Cypress located in Hamilton County.
+The largest National Champion tree in Florida is a native bald cypress located in Hamilton County.
 This tree measures 557 inches in circumference, stands 84 feet tall, and carries a crown spread of 49 feet.

 Florida began keeping a state register, the Florida Champion Tree Register, in 1975 to recognize the largest tree of each species within this state.
 It now contains hundreds of trees, including the national champions.
 All native and non-invasive naturalized tree species are eligible for nomination.

-Although not a national champion, The Senator was the largest native tree of any kind in Florida until its demise in January, 2012.
-This gigantic baldcypress overlooked Big Tree Park in Seminole County from a height of 118 feet.
+Although not a national champion, The Senator was the largest native tree of any kind in Florida until its demise in January 2012.
+This gigantic bald cypress overlooked Big Tree Park in Seminole County from a height of 118 feet.
 It measured 425 inches in circumference, and spread its crown over an average of 57 feet.

-The Florida Champion Tree database allows users to sort or query species, types, sizes, and locations of champions and other large trees located in Florida.
+The Florida Champion Tree database allows users to sort or query species, types, sizes and locations of champions and other large trees located in Florida.

 Searching the Database

 - Several search options are available.
-Manually search for a tree by selecting the common or scientific name in the top left box, then typing the name or keyword in the box immediately to the right and click the search button.
+Manually search for a tree by selecting the common or scientific name in the top left box, then typing the name or keyword in the box immediately to the right and selecting the search button.

-- Other options for finding trees include dropdown menus for scientific name, common name, group type, and native or nonnative species.
+- Other options for finding trees include drop-down menus for scientific name, common name, group type, and native or nonnative species.

 - A search may be narrowed by selecting a county.

-NOTE: Not all dropdown box combinations will result in a match, so make sure the default (usually ALL) is selected in any search boxes that are not to be included in the results.
+NOTE: Not all drop-down box combinations will result in a match, so make sure the default (usually ALL) is selected in any search boxes that are not to be included in the results.

 Search for a champion: